 - 2 teaspoons Old Bay seasoning

-- 1 pound wild Alaskan halibut, cut into strips (you should have about 16 strips)
+- 1 pound halibut or other whitefish, cut into strips (you should have about 16 strips)

 - Lemon wedges for garnish